-The Act makes it illegal to establish, operate, promote or participate in a pyramid scheme.
-It also makes clear that limiting participants or changing the words used to define the "consideration" (gift or donation versus membership fee) does not change the fact that it is a pyramid scheme.
+The Act makes it illegal to establish, operate, promote, or participate in a pyramid scheme.
+It also makes clear that limiting participants or changing the words used to define the consideration or gift/donation versus a membership fee does not change the fact that it is a pyramid scheme.

 Pyramid Schemes: Are They Legal?

 Pyramid schemes are not legal.
 The Washington State Anti-Pyramid Promotional Schemes Act calls it "an unfair or deceptive act in trade or commerce and an unfair method of competition..."

 Pyramid schemes still happen today.
 Many reasonable people fall for them because they sound like legitimate multi-level marketing businesses that can be especially attractive to stay-at-home parents who want to earn income but need flexibility to care for their children.
 Such parents may be part of a network of families with the same needs for income and flexibility.
 That makes it easy for products to be sold through network marketing and easier for recruitment to spread through a community.